В консольных версиях World of Tanks появится PvE-кампания

 about 20 minutes left, but there is little point.

 To the bottom left, is the teal undead encampment.
 The other undead base

 is at the direct center.
 Venimiceblade (level 6 Lich) is at the center of

 the map and Calis Wraithson (what kinda name is that?
 Level 10 Lich) is at

 The general concept is to let the towers distract the enemy, then rush in

 fast and kill the attackers.
 Watch out for the Meat wagons though, since

-your towers cannot reach the.
+your towers cannot

 Basically, this is a map based on patience.
 Towards the end, the enemies